 Progressive is the best motorcycle insurance for most people in South Carolina.
 Its combination of affordability and policy features are unmatched by the other providers we surveyed in the state.
 For example, full coverage motorcycle insurance from Progressive comes with replacement cost coverage and $3,000 of custom parts protection.

-Additionally, you can supplement your motorcycle insurance with other add-ons offered by Progressive, like:
+Additionally, you can supplement your motorcycle insurance with other add-ons that Progressive offers, including:

 - Total loss protection for motorcycles less than one year old or two years old upon renewal